What to Give a Dog with Upset Stomach: 10 Remedies

 Other options include plain brown rice or boiled and shredded chicken.

-If you have a dog with upset stomach, there are some remedies that you may try at home to help relieve his symptoms, ease indigestion, and speed his recovery.
+If you have a dog with an upset stomach, you can try some remedies at home to help relieve his symptoms, ease indigestion, and speed his recovery.

-It's critical to take into account the potential triggers of stomach upset in dogs and be mindful of the clinical symptoms they show.
+It's critical to consider the potential triggers of stomach upset in dogs and be mindful of their clinical symptoms.

 By taking the appropriate step, you can help them feel normal again.